 - Couples that are neither common law nor married but who have children.

-Unlike the Divorce Act, the Children’s Law Reform Act provides a very detailed, thorough and comprehensive list of factors to be considered when making any decisions.
-The process, however, is almost identical to that under the Divorce Actas are the types of custody and access that may be ordered.
+Similarly, to the Divorce Act, the Children’s Law Reform Act provides a very detailed, thorough, and comprehensive list of factors to be considered when making any decisions.
+The process, however, is almost identical to that under the Divorce Act, however under the Divorce Act, the language has been changed to “parenting time” and “decision-making responsibility” rather than custody and access.

 Under this Act both parents are equally entitled to custody of the child and under s.
 20(4) that right may be suspended if the parents are separated and the child resides with one of the parents with the consent (express or implied) or acquiescence of the other.
 The right to access is not restricted and the custodial arrangements may be varied through an agreement or court order.

 Access is found under s.
 20(5) of the Act and similarly to contact under the Divorce Act it includes the right to visit the child, ask questions and receive information relevant to the child’s well-bring and upbringing.

 (5) The entitlement to access to a child includes the right to visit with and be visited by the child and the same right as a parent to make inquiries and to be given information as to the health, education and welfare of the child.